waku-org/specs/standards/application/messaging-api.md

 These identifiers SHOULD be passed to the appropriate methods described below to retrieve or manage messages.

-Depending on the presence of the `storeConfirmation` or `filterConfirmation` options in the `Initial configuration`, the `Message Storage API` will trigger either the `Subscribe API` or the periodic [STORE](../standards/core/store.md) query as described in the `Acknowledgements` section below.
+Depending on the presence of the `storeConfirmation` or `receiveConfirmation` options in the `Initial configuration`, the `Message Storage API` will trigger either the `Subscribe API` or `Acknowledgements` routine.

 Once a message is added to the `Message Storage API`, or if any details about it change, the appropriate events from the `message:*` event family (as described in the `Event Source API` section) MUST be invoked after the message is added or updated in the underlying storage.

 #### Acknowledgements

-Message acknowledgement is a background operation that performs the following functions:
+Message Acknowledgement mechanism is a background operation that MUST:
-- It subscribes to [FILTER](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/12/filter.md) or [RELAY](https://github.com/vacp2p/rfc-index/blob/0277fd0c4dbd907dfb2f0c28b6cde94a335e1fae/waku/standards/core/11/relay.md) and marks messages as `received` when detected.
-- It periodically queries [STORE](../standards/core/store.md) and marks messages as `stored` when available.
+- Perform store‑based reliability checks as specified in [P2P‑RELIABILITY](./p2p‑reliability.md).
+- Halt when the node’s health status transitions to `unhealthy` (as defined by the `Health API`).
+- Resume when the node’s health status transitions to either `minimally healthy` or `healthy`.
+- Set the `stored` or `received` field on `MessageRecord` once the message is acknowledged according to store‑based reliability.

-This operation MUST be initiated if any of the following conditions is met:
+This operation MUST be initiated when any of the following conditions is met:
-- Either `storeConfirmation` or `filterConfirmation` is set to `true` and `confirmContentTopics` is provided.
+- The `storeConfirmation` or `receiveConfirmation` property is `true` and `confirmContentTopics` is provided.
-- The `Subscribe API` has been initiated for one or more `contentTopics`.
+- The `Subscribe API` is invoked for one or more content topics.
-- The `Send API` has been used for successfully sending messages.
+- The `Send API` has successfully sent one or more messages.

-The recurring [STORE](../standards/core/store.md) query MUST prioritize nodes in the following order:
+For the recurring [STORE](../standards/core/store.md) queries it is RECOMMENDED to prioritize nodes in this order:
-1. `storeNodes` specified in the `Initial Configuration`,
+1. `storeNodes` specified in the initial configuration.
-2. `preferredServiceNodes` if provided, and then
+2. `preferredServiceNodes`, if provided.
-3. Nodes that are available through network discovery.
+3. Nodes discovered via network discovery.

-These queries SHOULD occur once every 3 seconds.
-The queries apply to all `confirmContentTopics` provided in the `Initial Configuration`, as well as those topics for which the `Subscribe API` has been triggered, or for the `message hashes` (computed as per the [MESSAGE](https://github.com/vacp2p/rfc-index/blob/8ee2a6d6b232838d83374c35e2413f84436ecf64/waku/standards/core/14/message.md#deterministic-message-hashing) specification) of successfully sent messages via the `Send API`.

-Furthermore, if the node’s health status transitions to `unhealthy` (as defined by the `Health API`), the periodic [STORE](../standards/core/store.md) query MUST be halted, and it MUST resume once the health status transitions to either `minimally healthy` or `healthy`.
-Upon resumption, the node MUST query [STORE](../standards/core/store.md) for the time window during which it was offline.

-Recurring [STORE](../standards/core/store.md) query and background subscription to `confirmContentTopics` is a subscription defined in the `Subscribe API` and can be handled the same way.
-This background subscription has a reserved `SubscriptionID` of `1692854c-cbde-4afe-901f-1c86ecbd9ea1`.

-Additionally, the `stored` property MUST be updated for any other messages received via the `History API`.

 #### Programmatic API